Best Fruits for Weight Loss – How and Why They Can Help You Lose Weight

 The third fruit form to avoid is all-fruit smoothies.
 They are another sugar trap sold at markets.
 Although they contain all-natural ‘fructose’ sugar, they can sabotage your weight loss efforts, just like all-natural fruit juices.

-If you’d like to add smoothies to your weight loss program, try having 1-2 portions of fruit combined with greens and a protein source like protein powder, natural yogurt, or vegan milk alternatives such as almond milk or oat milk.
+If you’d like to add smoothies to your weight loss (or high-protein weight loss) program, try having 1-2 portions of fruit combined with greens and a protein source like protein powder, natural yogurt, or vegan milk alternatives such as almond milk or oat milk.
 Check out our delicious and filling smoothie recipes for starters.

 How much fruit is too much fruit?

 In conclusion, if you are trying to lose weight, it’s best to stay away from fruit juices or ready-made smoothies and eat whole fresh fruit instead.